-13 See e.g., FY 20 Consolidated Appropriations Act, § 8075 ("None of the funds provided in this Act shall be available for obligation or expenditure through a reprogramming of funds that creates or initiates a new program, project, or activity unless such program, project, or activity must be undertaken immediately in the interest of national security and only after written prior notification to the congressional defense committees.").
+12 See e.g., FY 23 Consolidated Appropriations Act, § 8076 ("None of the funds provided in this Act shall be available for obligation or expenditure through a reprogramming of funds that creates or initiates a new program, project, or activity unless such program, project, or activity must be undertaken immediately in the interest of national security and only after written prior notification to the congressional defense committees.").

-14 Note that DOD uses a "Reprogramming Action" form (DD 1415-1) to accomplish both reprogrammings and transfers.
+13 Note that DOD uses a "Reprogramming Action" form (DD 1415-1) to accomplish both reprogrammings and transfers.
 There are different forms for internal (DD 1415-3) reprogramming actions (again, a term which includes those actions 'using transfer authority'), versus those that require prior approval (1415-2).
 Thus, the wording of the FMR can be confusing in that it uses the terms "reprogramming" and "transfer" in the same section when referring to this process.
 For example, the FMR's reprogramming chapter states that reprogramming actions that "use general transfer authority" require Congressional approval.
 Bottom line, beware the distinction between "reprogramming" as defined in this outline, and a "reprogramming action" as used in the FMR.
-See e.g. DOD FMR, vol 3, ch.
-6, para.
-060401C (Sep.
-2015).
+The DOD Comptroller sometimes uses the term reprogramming action to categorize transactions that transfer or reprogram funds.
+See, e.g., https://comptroller.defense.gov/Budget-Execution/ReprogrammingFY2022/

-- 1. "Internal" reprogramming actions are not, technically, formal reprogramming actions (as the name would suggest).
-Internal reprogramming actions, instead, are "audit-trail type actions processed within the Department to serve various needs."
-DOD FMR, vol. 3, ch.
-6, para.
-060402. - 2.
-Internal reprogrammings fall into three general categories: - a.
+- 2. Internal reprogrammings fall into three general categories: - a.
 Reclassification Actions.
 Actions involving a reclassification or realignment of funds within budget activities or within budget line items/program elements.
 These reclassifications do not involve any change in the substance of the program and the funds will be used to for the same purposes originally contemplated when submitted to Congress. - b.
-Transfer Appropriations.15 "Transfer accounts" are appropriations with funding that will be transferred to other appropriations for execution.
+Transfer Appropriations.
+14 Designated "Transfer accounts" or "Transfer Appropriations" are appropriations with funding that will be transferred to other appropriations for execution.

 Reprogramming to or from transfer accounts is generally permissible without relying upon statutory authority such as the general transfer authority.
-Examples of transfer accounts include: Overseas Contingency Operations Transfer Fund and Foreign Currency Fluctuations, Defense. - c.
+Examples of transfer accounts include: Environmental Restoration, Army; Environmental Restoration, Navy; Environmental Restoration, Air Force; Environmental Restoration, Defense-Wide; Environmental Restoration, Formerly Used Defense Sites, Drug Interdiction and Counter-Drug Activities, Defense; Overseas Contingency Operations Transfer Fund; Foreign Currency Fluctuations, Defense; and Foreign Currency Fluctuations, Construction, Defense.. - c.
 Procurement Quantities.
-Approval to increase quantities of major end items where Congress has specified that approval is not required. - Technically, funding changes within program elements are not regarded as "reprogramming."
+Approval to increase quantities of major end items where Congress has specified that approval is not required. - 3.
+Technically, funding changes within program elements are not regarded as "reprogramming."
 The Honorable Roy Dyson, House of Representatives, B-220113, 65 Comp.
 Gen. 360 (1986). - 4.
 Internal reprogrammings are not subject to dollar thresholds. - 5.
 Internal reprogrammings do not require prior congressional approval or notification.
 Such actions are audit-trail type actions processed within DOD Secretary of Defense, Comptroller.

-15 The language of the DOD FMR refers to "transfer appropriations" in the chapter on reprogramming, which it then describes as reprogramming actions related to transfer accounts.
+14 The language of the DOD FMR refers to "transfer appropriations" in the chapter on reprogramming, which it then describes as reprogramming actions related to transfer accounts.
 See DOD FMR, vol 3, ch.
 6, para.
-060402.B.
+4.4.2.